tahaarshad/CCNA-Prep/OSPF.md

 ## Area

-Single Area OSPF routers exist in one domain - Area 0
+- Single Area OSPF routers exist in one domain - Area 0

-Multi Area have multiple domains with one **backbone** (Area 0). **Area Border Routers** exist on the edge of each domain.
+- Multi Area have multiple domains with one **backbone** (Area 0).

+- **Area Border Routers** exist on the edge of each domain and have interfaces in multiple areas.

+- Routers with all interfaces in the same area are called internal routers.

+- An intra-area route is a route to a destination inside the same OSPF area

+- An interarea route is a route to a destination in a different OSPF area

 Several Advantages:
 - Reduced SPF calculations
 - Smaller tables
 - Reduces LSU overhead

+All OSPF areas must have at least one ABR connected to the backbone area.

 ## OSPFv3